mahermassoud/nbs-webapp/README.md

 `git tag -l` -- get a list of tags <br />
 `git checkout tags/demo_v01_041316` -- checkout a release tagged `demo_v01_041316` <br />

+## Running Locally

+# Installing Yeoman
+NDEx Cravat WebApp is a Yeoman application, so make sure that you have `yo`, `grunt` and `bower` installed if you want to build and run this application locally.
+To install these tools, issue

+`npm install -g yo grunt-cli bower`

 ## Build & development